Line 1 (Tianjin Metro): Concourse Level

 All line 1 station concourses are equipped with a customer service center, ticket vending machines, automatic fare gates, and bank ATMs.

 Platform level

 For security and other reasons, all line 1 stations have platform-edge doors installed.
 TVs are installed that display travel tips, advertising, alerts, and waiting time for the next train.

 Opening timeline

 Stations (southeast to northwest)

+Formerly, there's a Xinhualu station between Yingkoudao and Xiaobailou, it's permanently closed in 2001.